-The maximum size for each image is 256 KB, and the maximum overall size (for all images) is 10 MB.
+- The maximum size for each image is 256 KB, and the maximum overall size for all images is 10 MB.
 The image can be in PNG, GIF, or JPEG format.
-Images can be used on multiple layouts and only need to be imported to the database once.

-With a KMV-3901/3911 multiviewer, a layout background image in a PNG format that includes embedded metadata may fail to appear on the monitor wall.
+Images can be used on multiple layouts and only need to be imported to the database once. - With a KMV-3901/3911 multiviewer, a layout background image in a PNG format that includes embedded metadata may fail to appear on the monitor wall.
 Workaround: Remove the metadata from the PNG image file, recreate the image without metadata, or convert the PNG file to another format such as JPEG.
+Freeware tools can be downloaded from the Web to remove metadata from an image.